 The Complete Guide to Real Estate Investing

-- Real estate builds wealth four ways at once: cash flow ($200-500/unit/month), equity buildup (tenants pay your mortgage), appreciation (3-4% average), and tax advantages (depreciation shelters income)
+- Real estate builds wealth four ways at once: cash flow, equity, appreciation, and tax advantages

-- The PRIME framework gives you a repeatable system: Prepare finances → Research markets → Invest in property → Manage it well → Expand the portfolio
+- The PRIME framework gives you a repeatable system: Prepare your finances, Research markets, Invest in a property, Manage it well, Expand your portfolio

-- Most first-time investors start with a house hack or a single-family rental — the entry point matters less than actually starting
+- Most first-time investors start with a house hack or a single-family rental — and scale from there

 About This Guide